Italy announces three deaths linked to coronavirus - France 24

 Eleven towns -- 10 in Lombardy and 1 in neighbouring Veneto -- are under lockdown, with some 50,000 residents prohibited from leaving.
 Regional authorities have ordered gathering spots, such as bars, restaurants and discos to close.

-Later Sunday, an Austrian train from Venice bound for Munich was stopped on the Italian side of the Brenner Pass border crossing with Austria because of two possible cases, the Austrian interior ministry said.
+An Austrian train from Venice bound for Munich was stopped on Sunday on the Italian side of the Brenner Pass border crossing with Austria because of two possible cases, the Austrian interior ministry said.

+It later announced that the passengers had tested negative and train services resumed.

 - Cultural fallout -